openbaton/docs/docs/nfvo-installation.md

 # Install Open Baton

-This tutorial will guide towards the installation of a minimal Open Baton environment composed by the following components:

-* The NFVO implemented in java using the [spring.io][spring] framework.
-For more details about the NFVO architecture, you can refer to the next sections

-And a set of optional components:

-* Generic VNFM if you don't want to implement your own VNFM
-* OpenStack plugin in case you want to use OpenStack as VIM
-* Test plugin for being able to execute the [dummy NSR][dummy-NSR] tutorial without needing an OpenStack instance.

-In order to execute the minimal Open Baton setup you need the RabbitMQ messaging system ([RabbitMQ][reference-to-rabbit-site]).
-For some environments we provide installation mechanisms for automatically installing and configuring RabbitMQ.
-In some other cases you will need to manually install and configure it.

-We provide several ways for installing Open Baton.
-You can choose between:
+Open Baton provides several installation mechanisms.
+Open Baton has two different flavors:

+* **minimal** containing only the RabbitMQ and Open Baton NFV Orchestrator.
+This version is the most suitable for getting started immediately with a development environment.
+* **complete** containing all components as listed in the get started section.
+Some of the components can be either installed or not using the provided installers.
+This version is the most suitable for a production infrastructure.

+Please select the most suitable installation tool for your needs:

-* **Linux OS**: Direct installation on top of a Linux OS (ubuntu/debian) using either the [source-code][nfvo-installation-src] or [binary][nfvo-installation-deb] version
+* **Linux OS**: Direct installation of a complete Open Baton environment on top of a Linux OS (ubuntu/debian) using either the [source-code][nfvo-installation-src] or [binary][nfvo-installation-deb] version.
-* **Mac OS**: Install it on MacOS using the provided brew formula.
+* **Mac OS**: Install a minimal Open Baton environment on MacOS using the provided brew formula.
 More info [here][macos]
-* **Docker**: Launching a pre-configured docker image containing a standalone Open Baton environment.
+* **Docker**: Launching a pre-configured docker image containing a minimal Open Baton environment.
 More info [here][docker]
-* **Vagrant**: Launching a vagrant box using the provided vagrantfile.
+* **Vagrant**: Launching a vagrant box using the provided vagrantfile containing a minimal Open Baton environment.
 More info [here][vagrant]

 Once you have done with the installation, you can decide either to fine tune your environment configuring the different parameters as described in the [configuration guide][nfvo-configuration] or to move forward and start with your first [hello world tutorial][dummy-NSR].